Mick Foley: World Tag Team Champion; departure (1994)

-At Spring Stampede in April 1994, Cactus Jack and Maxx Payne faced WCW World Tag Team Champions the Nasty Boys in a violently brutal and chaotic tag team Chicago Street Fight, where Cactus Jack lost the match after he was shoved off a 3 ft high stage and landed back first on the concrete.
-Later that month, Cactus Jack formed a tag team with Kevin Sullivan, with the duo feuding with the Nasty Boys.
-Cactus Jack and Sullivan were scheduled to win the WCW World Tag Team Championship at Slamboree in May 1994.
+At Spring Stampede in April 1994, Cactus Jack and Maxx Payne again challenged WCW World Tag Team Champions the Nasty Boys, this time in a violently brutal and chaotic tag team Chicago Street Fight, where Cactus Jack lost the match after he was shoved off a 3 ft high stage and landed back first on the concrete.
+Later that month, Cactus Jack parted ways with Payne and formed a tag team with Kevin Sullivan, with the duo feuding with the Nasty Boys.
+Cactus Jack and Sullivan were scheduled to win the WCW World Tag Team Championship at Slamboree '94: A Legends' Reunion in May 1994.
 Foley had to choose between surgically reconstructing his ear or wrestling at the pay-per-view and winning the titles.
 Foley opted to wrestle and won his only championship in WCW, defeating the Nasty Boys in a "Broad Street Bully match" with Dave Schultz as the special guest referee.

 During Cactus Jack's reign as WCW World Tag Team Champion, WCW shared a brief co-promotion with ECW during this time in which Cactus Jack represented WCW on ECW Hardcore TV as the WCW Tag Team Champion, culminating in a bout against Sabu at Hostile City Showdown on June 24, 1994.
 During a promo, Cactus Jack spat on his title belt and threw it to the ground to appeal to the ECW fans who shunned the mainstream promotions, an act for which he was later forced to apologize to booker Ric Flair.

 Following successful defenses against the Nasty Boys and Harlem Heat, Cactus Jack and Sullivan lost the WCW World Tag Team Championship to Pretty Wonderful at Bash at the Beach in July 1994.
 After turning on Sullivan, Foley wrestled his final match for the company at Fall Brawl '94: War Games in September 1994, losing to Sullivan in a "loser leaves WCW" match.